1nv1sibl3/OS-CTF/Cryptography/Love story/Love story.md

 Hint: Hacker Bronie helped you hack into Siegfried's computer and find out the program he used for encryption.
 Let's decode it!

-Don't put the plaintext in flag format.
+Don't forget to put the plaintext in flag format.

 Ex: the output is `HELLO_WORLD`, then the flag is `OSCTF{HELLO_WORLD}`